ROBlNET13/pvz/README.md

 ## Legal Info

 The developers/modders of this web game **do not** claim ownership of any assets from the official _Plants vs. Zombies_ franchise.
-This game has **no monetization** features (e.g. advertisements, popups)
+Our game has **no monetization** features (e.g. advertisements, popups)

 You are not allowed to use this fangame on your website without written permission by the mod developers first.
 Below is a list of websites allowed to use our fangame: